Skip Navigation

 Grades: 11

-This Junior-level course is designed to provide students with an exploration of British literature, its authors and common features.
-The course is intended to give students the opportunity to understand how British literature has influenced the English language.
-Together, we will engage in a variety of text interactions and writing tasks.
+This Junior-level course is designed to provide students with an exploration of World literature, its authors and common features.
+The course is intended to give students the opportunity to understand how World literature has influenced the English language and a snapshot of diverse cultures.Together, we will engage in a variety of text interactions and writing tasks.
 Students will also practice and implement reading strategies to apply to all genres and organizational structures to help build their writing skills.
 Students will be asked to work both individually and collaboratively to meet learning objectives throughout the course and to think critically.

-English 11: Advanced Placement Language and Composition
+English 11: AP Language and Composition

 Credit: 1.0